zikai1/HGMMEllFit/README.md

 ## 5. Questions & Answers
 If you have any questions, please send me e-mail: <zhaomingyang16@mails.ucas.ac.cn>,  or put the questions at the "Issues".

+## Citation
+If you find our work useful in your research, please cite our paper:
+@article{zhao2021robust,
+  title={Robust ellipse fitting using hierarchical Gaussian mixture models}, author={Zhao, Mingyang and Jia, Xiaohong and Fan, Lubin and Liang, Yuan and Yan, Dong-Ming}, journal={IEEE Transactions on Image Processing}, volume={30}, pages={3828--3843}, year={2021}, publisher={IEEE}
+}

+@article{zhao2024bayesian,
+  title={A Bayesian Approach Toward Robust Multidimensional Ellipsoid-Specific Fitting}, author={Zhao, Mingyang and Jia, Xiaohong and Ma, Lei and Shi, Yuke and Jiang, Jingen and Li, Qizhai and Yan, Dong-Ming and Huang, Tiejun}, journal={IEEE Transactions on Pattern Analysis and Machine Intelligence}, year={2024}, publisher={IEEE}
+}